 The choice between open, microsurgical, or endoscopic surgery

 - Choice of surgical strategy

 Deciding on a minimally invasive, radical, or staged plan

 - Safety aspects

-Intraoperative monitoring, extended risk assessment, functional control during surgery
+Factors like intraoperative monitoring, extended risk assessment, and functional control during surgery

-- Is there objective proof of quality, such as official certification as a tumour centre or spine centre?
+- Quality indicators: Look for objective proof of quality, such as official certification as a tumor or spine center.

 - Patient recommendations: Seek feedback from other patients who may have recommended the surgeon and hospital based on their experiences.

 By meticulously considering these factors, patients can make informed decisions, ensuring the best possible outcome for their neurosurgical journey.